johnliu55tw/debian-packaging/README.md

 # Modify an existing Ubuntu package

-This document will guide you through the steps required to modify an existing Ubunut package and upload it to your Personal Package Archive (PPA).
-The steps are roughly:
+This document will guide you through the steps required to modify an existing Ubuntu package and upload it to your Personal Package Archive (PPA).
+The steps
+are:

 1. Set up your system and your Launchpad account

 2. Retrieve the source code of an existing Ubuntu package

-3. Add a "testing.sh" script to the package and install it to `/usr/bin/`.
+3. Add a "testing.sh" script to the package and install it to `/usr/bin/`

 4. Add a "post-install" script